 A County Court Judgement is essentially a court order, issued by a county court, that enforces the payment of a debt.
-If a creditor has taken reasonable steps to recover the outstanding amount, they may then apply for a County Court Judgement.
-The court will then decide whether there is a debt to pay.
-If there is, the court will issue a CCJ which will set out how the debt should be repaid.
+If a creditor has taken reasonable steps to recover a debt, they may then apply for a County Court Judgement.
+The court will then decide whether there is a debt to pay and, if the debt can be proven, the court will issue a CCJ.

 A business will typically have 14 days to respond to the CCJ by completing the necessary paperwork.
 If more time is needed, it is also possible to ask the court for a 14 day extension.
 If you fail to respond to the court, it will undoubtedly issue the CCJ.
 This can have a dramatic effect on your business and your position as a company director.